astronomer/docs/astro/best-practices/deploy-with-api.md

 ### DAG-only deploy

 1. Make a `POST` request to the `Deploy` endpoint to create a new `deploy` object.
 In your call, specify `type` as `DAG_ONLY`.
+Store the value for the `DeployID` that is returned.
 This action creates an object that represents the intent to deploy code to a Deployment.
 See the [Astro API documentation](https://www.astronomer.io/docs/api/platform-api-reference/deploy/create-deploy) for request usage and examples.

 2. Make a `GET` request to the `Deploy` endpoint.
 Copy the values for `id` and `dagsUploadURL` to use in the following steps.
 See the [Astro API documentation](https://docs.astronomer.io/docs/api/platform-api-reference/deploy/get-deploy) for request usage and examples.